kube-aws/docs/README.md

 # Announcements

-Older versions of kube-aws releases had been signed by the CoreOS key and were able to be verified with [CoreOS Application Signing Public Key](https://coreos.com/security/app-signing-key/).
-However, the signing process is postponed since v0.9.3.
+Older releases of kube-aws had been signed by the CoreOS key and were verifiable with the [CoreOS Application Signing Public Key](https://coreos.com/security/app-signing-key/).
+However, the signing process has been postponed since v0.9.3.
 Please read the [issue \#288](https://github.com/kubernetes-incubator/kube-aws/issues/288) for more information.